SHAIMA-HAQUE/Introduction-to-AI-with-Azure-Custom-Vision/README.md

 # Introduction-to-AI-with-Azure-Custom-Vision

-# Build a Machine Learning Model using Azure Custom Vision

 ## Overview

 Azure [Custom Vision](https://docs.microsoft.com/azure/cognitive-services/custom-vision-service/?WT.mc_id=academic-49102-chrhar) allows you to create models which can classify and detect items in images.
 You could use this to detect a breed of dog, if someone is wearing a helmet, or the presence of other features.
 While this could be done by using code and manually processing the images, Custom Vision provides a web-based interface and tooling to streamline the process.
 No prior knowledge of machine learning or math is required!